Ritisha-garg1974/Flappy-Bird-Game-from-Python-/README.md

 ## Note

 Create a folder named Flappy Bird.
-In this folder create another folder named Gallary and main.py. main.py will have the code and Gallary will again have 2 folders : sprites(all the images required) and audio( the audio files which has been used in the project).
+In this folder create another folder named Gallary and main.py. main.py will have the code and Gallary will again have 2 folders : sprites(all the images required) and audio(the audio files which has been used in the project).
+Unzip sprites and audio before use.